Zhenlisme/heliano/readme.md

 ```
 # Installation
 ## mamba (Recommendation)
-If you don't have a mamba, you can install it with the following commands easily.
+If mamba is not installed on your system, you can install it with the following commands easily.
 ```
 wget "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"
 bash Mambaforge-$(uname)-$(uname -m).sh -b